mikaelpoul/atekstR/README.md

 ### parseAtekst

-This R-package provides functions for parsing .txt-files downloaded from [ATEKST](http://www.retriever-info.com/no/category/news-archive/) and import individual articles into R. The functions return a data frame with the headline, paper, date and time of publication, mode (net vs print), url and text of each news article.
+This R-package provides functions for parsing .txt-files downloaded from [ATEKST](http://www.retriever-info.com/no/category/news-archive/) that imports individual articles (and metadata) into R. They return a data frame with the headline, paper, date and time of publication, mode (net vs print), url and text of each news article.
 The package includes two functions (see the [**documentation**](https://github.com/mikaelpoul/parseAtekst/raw/master/docs/parseAtekst-docs-v1.2.pdf)):

 - `read.atekst()` Import articles from a single .txt-file.
 - `read.atekst.dir()` Import articles from all .txt-files in a directory (including subfolders).